New! Making it Happen website - Sept 2022

 Let’s get started!

 Making it Happen Community Development Workers can support you to turn your good idea into reality.
 From listening to your idea, connecting you up with others who feel the same, signposting you to training or putting you in touch with people with the right expertise, resources or information about funding, they can provide as much or as little support as you need.
-Give us a call 01424 444010 or fill out the form to tell us about your idea and to find out more about how we can support you, including information about Making it Happen funding opportunities.
+Give us a call 01424 444010 or fill out the online form to tell us about your idea and to find out more about how we can support you, including information about Making it Happen funding opportunities.

 The MiH project